-One of the most basic projects in Visual Studio is the Console Application.
-Here's how to do it.
-Once Visual Studio is open:
+One of the most basic projects in Visual Studio is the console app.
+Here's how to create one:

-Let's get started by writing some code first.
+Let's get started by writing some code.
 Make sure that the

 Program.fs file is open, and then replace its contents with the following: